JvB22/Leica_ROI_finder/README.md

 Automatic ROI finder for Leica Stellaris 8
 - Automatic segmentation using cellpose 3
 - ROI filtering using intensity, size and circularity
-- Exports regions to Leica .rgn files, can be imported into LAS X navigator
+- Exports ROIs to Leica .rgn files, can be imported into LAS X navigator

 ![](./assets/images/leica_roi_finder.png)